w9/fnc/README.md

 Filename Changer
 ================

 Changing filenames is so laboring in Bash.
-Don't you sometimes just want to open your favorite powerful editor (*read: VIM*) on the list of filenames in the current directory and do whatever change you want and in the end the filenames will just magically change as you wish?
+Don't you sometimes just wish to open your favorite powerful editor (*read: VIM*) on the list of filenames in the current directory and do whatever change you want and in the end the filenames will just magically change as you wish?